A Guide for Biomedical Science Graduate Students Preparing for a Qualifying Exam

 - If the student passes pending modifications to the thesis proposal, he/she will be given 14 calendar days after the exam to make necessary revisions.

 - If the student did not pass the exam, he/she may be granted an opportunity to take a second exam.
-This is determined in consultation with the advisor, program director and the Senior Associate Dean for Graduate Education.
+This is determined in consultation with the advisor, program director and the Senior Associate Dean for Graduate Education and Postdoctoral Affairs.

 *As a result of unusual circumstances, the advisory committee may determine that although the student has passed the qualifying exam, the student should not be admitted to candidacy for the doctoral degree.
 The student’s program of study would be terminated at this point.
 A terminal Master’s degree would be earned.